dhanubalde/CMS_Store_Nextjs_Frontend_2023/README.md

 Key Features:

-- We will be using Shadcn UI for the Admin!
+#### Shadcn UI for the Admin:
-- Our admin dashboard is going to serve as both CMS, Admin and API!
-- You will be able to control mulitple vendors / stores through this single CMS!
-(For example you can have a "Shoe store" and a "Laptop store" and a "Suit store", and our CMS will generate API routes for all of those individually!)
+- You're planning to use Shadcn UI for the admin interface, which is likely a UI framework or library for creating the user interface.

+#### Admin Dashboard as CMS, Admin, and API:
+- The admin dashboard will have multiple roles, serving as a content management system (CMS), an admin interface for managing the application, and also as an API for interacting with the application's data.

+#### Control Multiple Vendors/Stores:
+- The system will support multiple vendors or stores.
+Each store might have its own unique content, such as products and categories.

+##### Categories Management:
-- You will be able to create, update and delete categories!
+- You can create, update, and delete categories.
+Categories help organize and classify products.

+#### Products Management:
-- You will be able to create, update and delete products!
+- You can create, update, and delete products.
+Products are the items that vendors sell through your platform.

+#### Multiple Product Images:
-- You will be able to upload multiple images for products, and change them whenever you want!
+- The system allows for uploading multiple images for products and changing them as needed.
+This feature enhances the product presentation.

+#### Filters (e.g., Color and Size):
-- You will be able to create, update and delete filters such as "Color" and "Size", and then match them in the "Product" creation form.
+- You can create, update, and delete filters like "Color" and "Size" and associate them with products.
+Filters help customers narrow down their product searches.

-- You will be able to create, update and delete "Billboards" which are these big texts on top of the page.
-You will be able to attach them to a single category, or use them standalone (Our Admin generates API for all of those cases!)
+#### Billboards Management:
+- You can create, update, and delete billboards.
+Billboards are prominent text or promotional banners that can be attached to categories or used independently.

+#### Search and Pagination:
-- You will be able to Search through all categories, products, sizes, colors, billboards with included pagination!
+- Users can search through categories, products, sizes, colors, and billboards, with pagination for navigating search results efficiently.

+#### Featured Products:
-- You will be able to control which products are "featured" so they show on the homepage!
+- You can mark certain products as "featured" so that they are prominently displayed on the homepage or other relevant sections of the website.

-- You will be able to see your orders, sales, etc.
-- You will be able to see graphs of your revenue etc.
-- You will learn Clerk Authentication!
+#### Order and Sales Management:
+- The system allows you to track and manage orders and sales, providing valuable data and functionality for monitoring business operations.

+#### Revenue Graphs:
+- Graphs and charts are available to visualize revenue and other performance metrics, helping you analyze the business's financial health.

+#### Clerk Authentication:
+- Clerk is likely an authentication and authorization service, ensuring secure access to the admin dashboard and other parts of the system.

-- Order creation
+#### Order Creation:
+- This feature enables the creation of orders, likely for customers purchasing products from the vendors.

+#### Stripe Checkout:
+- Integration with Stripe for processing payments, which is a common payment gateway solution.

-- Stripe checkout
+#### Stripe Webhooks:
-- Stripe webhooks
+- Stripe webhooks provide real-time notifications about events related to payments and transactions.

-- MySQL + Prisma + PlanetScale
+#### Database and ORM:
+- The technology stack includes MySQL as the database, Prisma as the Object-Relational Mapping (ORM) tool, and PlanetScale, which might be used for database scaling and management.

 ### Prerequisites